metabaRfactory/metabaR_external_data/README.md

 # `metabaR` external data
-This folder is a repository of external toy data examples for the `R` package `metabaR`:
+This folder is a repository of external resources and toy data examples for the `R` package `metabaR`:

 ## Raw data tables for the `soil_euk` dataset